wkhere/stackless/Doc/library/ctypes.rst

 .. function:: set_errno(value)

-   Set the  current value of the ctypes-private copy of the system `errno` variable in the calling thread to `value` and return the previous value.
+   Set the current value of the ctypes-private copy of the system :data:`errno` variable in the calling thread to *value* and return the previous value.

    .. versionadded:: 2.6

 .. function:: set_last_error(value)

-   Windows only: set the current value of the ctypes-private copy of the system `LastError` variable in the calling thread to `value` and return the previous value.
+   Windows only: set the current value of the ctypes-private copy of the system :data:`LastError` variable in the calling thread to *value* and return the previous value.

    .. versionadded:: 2.6